Will Arizona cover the spread vs. Colorado? Betting Trends, Record ATS

 Additional Arizona Insights & Trends

-- Arizona won 13 games against the spread in conference action last season, while failing to cover 10 times.
+- Arizona put together a 13-10-0 record against the spread in conference action last season.

 Bet on this or any college basketball matchup at BetMGM